-In the following window, enter the name of the application (regedit), the vendor name (Microsoft) and the path to the executable (C:\Windows\System32\regedit.exe).
+In the following window, enter the name of the application (regedit), the vendor name (Microsoft) and the path to the executable file (C:\Windows\System32\regedit.exe).

-If you wish, you can make sure that the application can run without UAC by pressing the Test Run button.
+You can make sure that the application can run without UAC by pressing the Test Run button.

 Click Finish and specify the name of the file the compatibility fixing package has to be saved to, e. g., regedit.sdb.
-This file contains the guidelines on how to run the app with the definite privileges.
+This file will contain instructions for starting the application with the specified compatibility options.

-sdbinst -q c:\tools\regedit.sdb
+sdbinst -q c:\ps\regedit.sdb

 If you have done it right, a message of successful package installation appears.